You love your pet, so you take good care of him. We are the same way- we adore our cats and dogs, so we strive to provide the best care possible.

 They also provide a generous portion of the major vitamins (A, B, C, and E to be precise) and a significant amount of many trace nutrients including:

 Hemp is also a great source of fiber, which, in conjunction with the pumpkin, can help keep your dog’s bowel movements healthy and avoid constipation and diarrhea.

-Regular intake of fiber can reduce his risk of cancers and tumors in his digestive system as well.
 Fiber acts as a broom and sweeps out the toxins.
 It also helps maintain a healthy weight and body fat percentage, can halt the progression of diabetes, and promotes overall gut health by feeding the probiotic microorganisms living there.

 Krill are tiny ocean-dwelling crustaceans related to shrimp and crabs.
 They are the main food source for blue whales, as well as part of the natural diet for salmon, rockfish, sardines, and squid.
 Krill migrates vertically every day, looming near the surface at night and moving to deeper water during the day.

 Krill’s main food is phytoplankton, which are microscopic single-celled plants that live near the surface of the ocean.
 Because they are at the bottom of the food chain, and because of their limited diet, they are virtually free from toxins and heavy metals often found in larger fish.

 Krill oil, by extension, is significantly less contaminated than fish oil.

 It is an excellent source of omega-3 fatty acids, which have been proven to:

 - Improve skin and hair health, which means a better-looking healthier coat for your dog